 Photo by Ian Brown

 Rod Ceballos (Co-Artistic Producer): Rod Ceballos has directed for The Rose Theatre and Flower City Theatre Festival in Brampton, BirdLand Theatre, and Equity Showcase Theatre in the GTA.
-He has also directed in conservatory programs for Humber College, Theatre Erindale and the University of Windsor.
-In the United States, he was an artistic director for the Shakespeare festivals of Chicago, Cincinnati and Idaho, an associate artistic director for The Empty Space Theatre in Seattle, a resident director for the Virginia Shakespeare Festival and artistic coordinator for the Lakeside One-Act Festival in Michigan.
-He has directed for the Seattle Shakespeare Company, St. Croix Festival Theatre in Wisconsin, and Ocala Civic Theatre in Florida.
-He has also served as artistic chair and/or head of acting for programs at the University of California, Davis, Willamette University in Oregon and Boise State University in Idaho.
-In 2013, he directed three projects for the Toronto Fringe: Katharine McLeod's My High Heeled Life, Inge Snaphots: Bus Riley's Back in Town & Glory in the Flower, and Cold Comfort.
-In the Spring of 2014, he directed the remount of Cold Comfort for Fly on the Wall Theatre and The God of Carnage for the Sudbury Theatre Centre.
+He has also directed in many conservatory programs in the US and Canada, including Humber College, Theatre Erindale and the University of Windsor.
+Prior to relocating to Canada, he was Artistic Director for the Shakespeare festivals of Chicago, Cincinnati and Idaho, Associate Artistic Director for The Empty Space Theatre in Seattle, Resident Director for the Virginia Shakespeare Festival and Artistic Coordinator for the Lakeside One-Act Festival in Michigan.
+He has also directed for the Seattle Shakespeare Company and Ocala Civic Theatre in Florida.
+He has served as artistic chair and/or head of acting for programs at Willamette University in Oregon, Boise State University in Idaho, and the University of California, Davis.
+He recently directed God of Carnage for the Sudbury Theatre Centre and Between the Sheets with Martha Rose Productions.
+He is a Resident Artist with Theatre 33 in Oregon, where he directed Maresfield Gardens, Amanda Transcending, and The Harder Courage.
+For Fly on the Wall, he has directed The Good Thief, Cold Comfort, Port Authority and Dublin Carol.

 Photo by Ian Brown

-David Mackett (Co-Artistic Producer): As an actor, David’s most recent credits include Arcadia (Citadel Theatre), the Comedy of Errors (Shakespeare BASH'd), Port Authority and Cold Comfort (Fly on the Wall).
-His performance as Kevin Toner in Cold Comfort was cited by NOW Magazine for Outstanding Performance at the 2013 Toronto Fringe Festival.
-Other credits include Inge Snapshots (The Remnants); The Merry Wives of Windsor, Macbeth, Love's Labour's Lost, Romeo and Juliet, The Taming of the Shrew (Shakespeare BASH'd); After the Fall (Equity Showcase); The Weir, The Good Thief (MacKenzieRo); Aftershock, The Marlboro Man (SummerWorks); Rosencrantz and Guildenstern are Dead (Touchmark Theatre); Half Life (Rose Theatre).
+David Mackett (Co-Artistic Producer): For Fly on the Wall, David has appeared in The Good Thief, Dublin Carol, Port Authority, Cold Comfort and staged readings of Lovers, The Seafarer, The Weir, Port Authority, A Skull in Connemara, Shadow of a Gunman, and Sea Marks.
+He received an Outstanding Actor Nomination (MyEntertainmentWorld 2017 Critics' Pick Awards) for his work in Dublin Carol, and his performance as Kevin Toner in Cold Comfort was cited by NOW Magazine for Outstanding Performance at the 2013 Toronto Fringe Festival.
+Other credits include Arcadia (Citadel Theatre), Titus Andronicus (Hart House); After the Fall (Equity Showcase); The Weir, The Good Thief (MacKenzieRo); Aftershock, The Marlboro Man (SummerWorks); Rosencrantz and Guildenstern are Dead (Touchmark Theatre); Half Life (Rose Theatre); A Terrible Beauty (Toronto Irish Players); Toronto Bloomsday Festival (Anna Livia Productions).
+He regularly performs with Shakespeare BASH'd, with whom he has appeared in productions of Cymbeline, Othello, The Comedy of Errors, The Merry Wives of Windsor, The Taming of the Shrew, Macbeth, Romeo and Juliet, and Love's Labour's Lost.
 In the United States, he has appeared Off-Broadway with the Willow Cabin Theatre Company, and with TheatreWorks/USA, Kentucky Repertory Theatre, Pulse Theatre Ensemble and The Arts Trust.
 David is a graduate of Circle in the Square Theatre School (NYC), the 2015 Citadel/Banff Centre Professional Theatre Program, and completed his Classical Theatre Training at London's Royal Academy of Dramatic Art.
 He holds dual Canadian and Irish Citizenship and is a member of CAEA, AEA and ACTRA.

 Play Reading Series at Fionn MacCool's